 Accommodation will be at the Caribbean Netherlands Science Institute, a spacious building in a quiet part of town.
 It features two bedrooms (bunk beds) and adjacent bathrooms, a fully equipped kitchen, office and laboratory facilities, a living area, Wifi, weekly maid, washing machine, and a large porch.
 Here we will also be conducting our presentations and workshops.

 We believe that good food is key to a successful and productive project.
 Food and drinks will be provided for the duration of the project.
 We will ensure the fridge is always stocked with a variety of foods for breakfast and lunch.
 For dinner we like to mix things up: we will visit several different restaurants throughout the course, and might organize a barbeque or get take-out once in a while.
 Restaurants on Statia serve a variety of foods, including delicious local seafood and local meat, Western cuisine such as burgers, pasta, and pizza, and some of the best Chinese food in the Caribbean.
 Every restaurant we go to also has vegetarian options.

-- Participants are required to be certified scuba divers (PADI Open Water Diver or equivalent certification from another agency).
-Scuba diving courses can also be taken on the island prior to the start of the field school (not included in the price).
+- Participants are required to be certified scuba divers (PADI Advanced Open Water Diver or equivalent certification from another agency), are certified to dive with Enriched Air, have at minimum 25 dives experience and have dived within a year of the start of the program.The Enriched Air Diver course is an easy 1-day course that can also be taken on the island prior to the start of the field school (not included in the price).

 - Participants are required to have dive insurance for the duration of the course.
 Our recommendation is DAN (Divers Alert Network) insurance.